-- 1.2 The process for the preparation of this budget has included the following: - Meetings with Budget Managers to ensure resources align to the delivery of Corporate Priorities and to review budgets, identifying ongoing pressures, income loss, savings or income gains, and horizon scanning for future issues, including political, economic or legislative implications. - A robust Fees and Charges review, which resulted in an increase in income budgets of £174.2k for services within this Committee against the previous estimate for 2024/2025.
-Full Details of proposed fees and charges were presented to Prosperous Communities Committee on the 26th of October 2023. - Regular updates have been provided to the Management Team who have also reviewed, challenged and proposed inclusion of the pressures incorporated into this budget which have not already been approved by the Corporate Policy and Resources Committee.
-These are in addition to the assumptions included within the budget i.e., pay award levels, inflation on utilities, Business Rates (NNDR) growth etc. - Regular meetings have been held with the Chairs and Vice Chairs of Committees to ensure they are fully engaged in the process. - Inclusion of the revenue implications of the DRAFT Capital Programme 2024/2025 2028/2029.
+- 1.1 This report sets out the Corporate Policy and Resources Committee base budget position for 2024/2025 and estimates for 2025/2026 to 2028/2029, incorporating the medium term financial planning principals: - To focus on achieving outcomes - To drive a robust and sustainable financial position - To support growth and service delivery, utilising the Council's resources - To ensure financial decision making is based on robust, risk assessed business cases that clearly match our ambitions. - 1.2 The process for the preparation of this budget has included the following: - Meetings with Budget Managers to ensure resources align to the delivery of Corporate Priorities and to review budgets, identifying ongoing pressures, income loss, savings or income gains, and horizon scanning for future issues, including political, economic or legislative implications. - A robust Fees and Charges review, which resulted in an increase in income budgets of £0.176m across both Committees against the 2024/2025 budgets approved as part of the 2023/2024 Medium Term Financial Plan.
+Full Details of proposed fees and charges were presented to this Committee on the 9th of November 2023. - Regular updates have been provided to the Management Team who have also reviewed, challenged and proposed inclusion of the pressures incorporated into this budget which have not already been approved by the Corporate Policy and Resources Committee.
+These are in addition to the assumptions included within the budget i.e., pay award levels, inflation on utilities, Business Rates (NNDR) growth etc. - Inclusion of the revenue implications of the DRAFT Capital Programme 2024/2025 2028/2029. - Consultation with Parish and Town Councils, residents and business ratepayers has been undertaken. - The review of Earmarked Reserves and approved additional resources being funded from these reserves and/or external grant income.

-- Consultation with Parish and Town Councils, residents and business ratepayers has been undertaken. - The review of Earmarked Reserves and approved additional resources being funded from these reserves and/or external grant income. - Consideration of other Strategies i.e., Car Parking Strategy, Housing Strategy etc. - 1.3 This Budget Preparation process has achieved a High Assurance rating from our Internal Auditors in September 2018. - 1.4 Where additional expenditure and unavoidable costs have been identified, Business Units try to accommodate these extra costs by working more efficiently, generating extra income or reducing base budgets in non-priority areas.
-These items of additional expenditure and unavoidable costs, together with budget reductions are described below and have been built in to the base budgets. - 1.5 The Prosperous Communities base budgets have been developed from the forecast budgets presented to Council in March 2023.
+- Consideration of other Strategies i.e., Car Parking Strategy, Housing Strategy etc. - 1.3 This Budget Preparation process has achieved a High Assurance rating from our Internal Auditors in September 2018. - 1.4 Where additional expenditure and unavoidable costs have been identified, Business Units try to accommodate these extra costs by working more efficiently, generating extra income or reducing base budgets in non-priority areas.
+These items of additional expenditure and unavoidable costs, together with budget reductions are described below and have been built in to the base budgets. - 1.5 The Corporate Policy and Resources Base Budgets (Appendix 1 and 2) have been developed from the forecast budgets presented to Council in March 2023.